-In terms of outcomes, Green Infrastructure Community Engagement Fund (GICEF) projects contribute towards ‘Involving Communities, and Increasing Participation’.
-Projects are bespoke and specific to the communities they engage with.
-Delivery of the fund supports community engagement projects which have been designed from the bottom up, are locally relevant and are innovative to the area.
+The Green Infrastructure Community Engagement Fund (GICEF) projects mainly contributed towards the GISI’s ‘Involving Communities, and Increasing Participation’ outcome.
+Projects were bespoke and specific to the communities they engaged with.
+Delivery of the GICEF was not prescriptive and supported community engagement projects that were designed from the bottom up, were locally relevant and were innovative to the area.

-Priority has been given to projects which involve groups working in the local area, who both know and are invested in the communities which the project benefits.
-Our main target group are communities in urban deprived communities and projects will need to clearly demonstrate how they will engage with the different groups within their community.
+Priority was given to projects that involved groups working in the local area, who both knew and were invested in the communities which the project benefited.
+Our main target group were communities in deprived urban communities.

 We want people to value, use and enjoy their greenspaces, and through this to feel happier, healthier and better connected to their communities.
 We expect this to lead to inequalities in health and opportunity being reduced, and an increase in how people value and understand what nature does for them.
 Green infrastructure can also help people develop skills and have the confidence to seek and sustain jobs.